|

 Shawn Springs, and strong safety Reggie Tongue.

-of their defense by using four of their seven draft picks
+movement of their defense by using four of their seven draft

-on defensive players.
-With their first two picks they
+picks on defensive players.
+With their first two picks they grabbed

-Tubbs and Florida State outside linebacker Michael Boulware.
+State outside linebacker Michael Boulware.
+Boulware will actually

 The Seattle talent level on offense